bioinformatics-ua/dicoogle-learning-pack/_docs/developing-plugins.md

 ### How do I create new web services?

 Web services are one of the most flexible ways of expanding Dicoogle with new features.
+We have dedicated a section on developing web services [here]({{ site.baseurl }}/docs/server).
 Currently, there are two ways to achieve this:

 - *Jetty Servlets* can be created and registered using a plugin of type [`JettyPluginInterface`](https://github.com/bioinformatics-ua/dicoogle/blob/master/sdk/src/main/java/pt/ua/dicoogle/sdk/JettyPluginInterface.java).
 Create your own servlets (see [`HttpServlet`](https://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServlet.html)), then attach them into a handler list in `getJettyHandlers`: